 I am thankful to commenters in this blog post by Steve Randy Waldman, especially JKH and Marko.

-Update: Part 2 of this post/afterthought here United States’ Net Wealth, Part 2
+Part 2 here United States’ Net Wealth, Part 2